 Pray Watch is a popular, 5-star app that provides the Islamic prayer times in an elegant, modern interface.
-It displays on a single screen with all prayer times right in front of you on the iPhone, Apple Watch, iPad, and Today Widget.
-Several features of the devices has been incorporated, including GPS, gyroscope, and notifications.
+It is completely localized and displays on a single screen with all prayer times right in front of you on the iPhone, Apple Watch, iPad, and Today Widget.
+Several features of the devices has been incorporated, including GPS, […]

 CocoaPods are a must for any serious iOS project.
 Why reinvent the wheel when the community has produced robust and feature-rich plugins?
 In this post, I’d like to highlight the best CocoaPods I’ve used in real-world project that are also Swift-friendly.

 One of the limitations of WatchKit is being able to schedule notifications.
 This must be done in the iOS target since the notifications architecture resides in the iPhone, not the Apple Watch.
 In this post, I would like to show you to get around this and get WatchKit to schedule notifications on the iPhone.

 There are various ways to persist data in the Apple ecosystem.
 They range from simple to complex.
 In this post, learn how easy it is to use App Groups and NSUserDefaults to share data between Apple Watch WatchKit and iPhone iOS using Swift.

 CocoaPods are the de facto way of sharing and distributing iOS and OS X code.
 It manages third-party dependencies in a easy, fast, and safe way.
 There are thousands of CocoaPods available, but almost all of them are in Objective-C. Today I’d like to show you how to create a CocoaPods in Swift.